 Focus on plants

-The Mediterranean diet traditionally includes fruits, veggies, grains, grains, pasta, and rice.
+The Mediterranean diet traditionally includes fruits, veggies grains, grains, pasta, and rice.
 As an example, residents of Greece eat very little red meat and an average of nine portions a day of antioxidant-rich fruits and vegetables.
-Eat a lot of vegetables and use all types and colors to find the broadest range of nutrients, phytochemicals, and fiber.
-Cook, roast or garnish them with herbs along with a bit of extra virgin olive oil.
+Eat many vegetables and use all types and colors to find the broadest range of nutrients, phytochemicals, and fiber.
+Cook, roast, or garnish them with herbs along with a bit of extra virgin olive oil.

-Grains in the Mediterranean region are usually whole grain and usually contain very few unhealthy trans fats, and bread is an essential part of the diet there.
-However, throughout the Mediterranean region, bread is traditionally eaten plain or dipped in olive oil — not eaten butter or margarine, which include saturated or trans fats.
+Grains in the Mediterranean region are usually whole grain and usually contain very few unhealthy trans fats, and bread is an essential part of the diet.
+However, throughout the Mediterranean region, bread is traditionally eaten plain or dipped in olive oil — not butter or margarine, including saturated or trans fats.

 Nuts are part of a healthy Mediterranean diet.
 They are high in fat; approximately 80% of their calories are fat.
 However, the majority of the fat is not saturated.
 Because nuts are high in calories, so they shouldn’t be consumed in large amounts –normally no more than a few per day.
 Avoid glazed or honey-roasted and heavily salted nuts.